Men's Health

 But here's the game-changer that nobody talks about: your PSA level at age 45 is like a crystal ball for your prostate's future.

-PSA above 1.5 at that age?
+PSA above 1 at that age?
 You need to pay attention.
 Not panic—just pay attention.
 Annual checks become more important, like the MOT for your car.
+And if the PSA continues to rise by more than ¾ of a point per year, regardless of the actual numbers, you should speak to a doctor.

 Elevated PSA Levels: The MRI Revolution Changes Everything